How do I get to your office?

 No. To ensure your safety during the procedure, it is important that the stomach is empty.
 Any food or liquid in the stomach at the time of the procedure places you at risk of aspirating those contents into the lung leading to a serious complication called aspiration pneumonia.

 If the prep instructions were not followed properly, residual stool may remain in the colon and hide important findings from the examining physician.
-In some cases, if the colon preparation is not good, you may have to repeat the preparation and the exam.
-If you accidentally eat any solid food the day before your exam, please call 202-444-8541 and select option 4 to speak with a member of the nursing staff.
+In some cases, if the colon prep is not good, you may have to repeat the prep and the exam.
+If you accidentally eat any solid food the day before your exam, please call 202-444-8541 to speak with a member of the nursing staff.
 You may be asked to reschedule your procedure.

 How many days prior to my procedure should I discontinue my Coumadin, Plavix or other blood thinning medications)?

 The decision to stop or continue blood thinners needs to be discussed between your endoscopist and the physician that prescribes the blood thinner prior to your procedure.
 The prescribing physician decides if it is safe to hold the medication.
 You need to call us and your prescribing physician urgently if you have not discussed holding or continuing your blood thinner prior to your procedure.
 This does not include aspirin.

 What medications am I able to take the day before and the day of my procedure?

 The day prior to your procedure take your medications the way you normally would.
 The morning of your procedure you should take any blood pressure or heart medications you may be on with a small sip of water.
 You can hold most other medications and take them once your procedure has been completed.
 If you have questions about a specific medication(s), please call a member of our clinical staff at 202-444-8541.